BIGJRA/BIGJRA.github.io/rejuv.md

 In the building, head west and follow the path, beating all the trainers.

-After the sequence of events, return to Nymiera’s house.
+After the sequence of events, return to Nymiera's house.
 Talk to the nurse in the inn, then head to the north part of town to engage with the maids.
 Head straight south.
 Beat the maids, then return to the inn one more time.
-Enter the tunnel, we’re going in.
+Enter the tunnel, we're going in.
 Make your way to the back.

 We get control of our character again!
 Return to the tunnel.
-We’re gonna be pushing strength boulders onto the spiked platforms.
+We're gonna be pushing strength boulders onto the spiked platforms.
 As soon as you get to the first healing star, grab the *Focus Sash* to the left and press the button on the pillar.